A universal machine learning model for the electronic density of states: Results

 \subsubsection{Test Set Performance}

 To evaluate the performance of PET-MAD-DOS, the bespoke model and the LoRA fine-tuned model, we compare their accuracy on the test subset of those datasets in \autoref{tab:rmse_comparison}.
+PET-MAD-DOS performs reasonably well out-of-the-box, achieving errors that are comparable with those computed on the MAD subsets. \black{The first thing to note is that PET-MAD-DOS errors are roughly twice as high as the errors of bespoke models in these systems.
+This is a common fact observed in other foundation models like MACE\cite{Batatia2023MACE-MP-0} and PET-MAD \cite{mazitov_pet-mad_2025} and does not diminish the utility of PET-MAD-DOS as a fast and inexpensive tool for qualitative DOS predictions for material systems across the periodic table.}

-PET-MAD-DOS performs reasonably well out-of-the-box, achieving errors that are comparable with those computed on the MAD subsets.
-Even though PET-MAD-DOS generally performs worse than the bespoke models, the fine-tuned models are able to perform similarly to, if not better than, the bespoke models.
-The fine-tuned models are able to achieve these accuracies without significant impact to their performance on the MAD dataset (Table 3 of the Supplementary Information).
-Furthermore, based on the learning curves in S4 of the Supplementary Information, the fine-tuned models have good performance even in the low-data regime, where they clearly outperform the bespoke ones.
+\black{Once PET-MAD-DOS is finetuned, it offers a performance similar or even better than that of the bespoke models.} The fine-tuned models are able to achieve bespoke accuracies without significant impact to their performance on the MAD dataset (Table III of the Supplementary Information).
+Furthermore, based on the learning curves in section IV of the Supplementary Information, the fine-tuned models have good performance even in the low-data regime, where they clearly outperform the bespoke ones.
 For the LPS and HEA datasets, the fine-tuned models are able to achieve bespoke accuracies using only 20\% of the training data.